This post contains affiliate links. Please see our disclosure policy.

 Instructions

 • Brown the Butter: Add butter to a medium saucepan over medium heat.
 Melt the butter, stirring occasionally.
 Once it's melted, turn the heat to medium-low, and continue cooking the butter, stirring frequently.
 The butter will get foamy and bubbly, then turn a deep golden shade with a nutty, caramely aroma.
 (This will take about 4-6 minutes once the butter has melted.)
-Pour into a large bowl, making sure to scrape in the brown bits from the bottom of the pan, and allow to cool while you gather the other ingredients.
+Pour into a large bowl, making sure to scrape in the brown bits from the bottom of the pan, and allow to cool in the fridge until it's warm, not piping hot, while you gather the other ingredients.
 (See note about butter below.)

 • Make Cookie Dough: Add the sugars to the mixing bowl of butter, and whisk to combine.
 Add the eggs and vanilla, and whisk until smooth and combined, about 30-45 seconds.
 Stir in the dry ingredients, then the chocolate chips or chunks last.
 Let the dough rest on your counter for about 20 minutes.
 Pre-heat your oven to 400℉ (yes, that's correct) and line a few cookie sheets with parchment paper or silicone baking mats while you wait.